Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 But as usual, we should wonder whether we are being fooled by randomness.
 To find out, compute the actual difference between the means.
 Then use simulate_two_groups to simulate a world where birth weights for both groups are drawn from the same distribution.
 Under the null hypothesis, how often does the difference in means exceed the actual difference in the dataset?
 What conclusion can you draw from this result?

-The method we used in the previous section is called a permutation test because we permuted the pregnancy lengths before dividing them into groups (“permute” is another word for shuffle).
-As another example, in this section we’ll use a permutation tests to check whether an observed correlation might be due to chance.
+The method we used in the previous section is called a permutation test because we shuffled the pregnancy lengths before splitting them into groups (“permute” is another word for shuffle).
+In this section we’ll use a permutation test to check whether an observed correlation might be due to chance.

 import pandas as pd